aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

   - Using the case id, you can upload the supporting documents via `Upload Documents` page of the web app.
   - You will be promoted to upload your drivers license and accident images.
 For the drivers license, you can use the sample file named `DLRegular.png` kept under `source/Assets`.
 Once you select the file, remeber to click on the Upload button.
 Once you click the upload button, you will see a message saying `File Successfully Uploaded`
   - Once the images are uploaded, the document validation and image analysis will take place and the results will be updated to `GP-FSI-ClaimsProcessing-NewClaim` DynamoDB table by `gp-fsi-claimprocessing-docprocessor` Lambda.
 So if you see the results are not getting updated, check the Cloudwatch logs for this Lambda to identify if there are any issues.
+  - Amazon Bedrock Converse API is used in the backend code to make API calls.
+This API provides a consistent interface that works with all models that support messages.
+You can read more about Amazon Bedrock Converse API from [link 1](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_runtime_Converse.html) and [link 2](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/bedrock-runtime/client/converse.html#)

 ## Adjudicate the claims
   -   For Agents to validate the supporting documents and adjudicate, use the `Adjuster` page of the web app.